 The Alternative Master of Education (Alt.
-M.Ed.) is a 42-hour program that prepares those individuals who do not have a prior background or teaching certificate in education, but hold a bachelor's degree or its equivalent in French, gErman or Spanish.
-As part of this program, students will take 15 credit hours of graduate coursework in the language of specialization at the Department of Foreign Languages.
-For information about graduate courses pertaining to each language, please contact the head of the appropriate language section in the Department of Foreign Languages.
+M.Ed.) is a 42-hour program that prepares those individuals who do not have a prior background or teaching certificate in education, but hold a bachelor's degree or its equivalent in French, German or Spanish.
+As part of this program, students will take 15 credit hours of graduate coursework in the language of specialization in the Department of Modern and Classical Languages and Literature.
+For information about graduate courses pertaining to each language, please contact the head of the appropriate language section in the department below.

 Upon completion of the program, students are eligible for the Class A, 6-12 Certificate for the language of their specialization.
 Below are the respective academic plan and list of courses that graduate students are required to complete for each of the three language specializations.

 - English for Speakers of Other Languages (ESOL) Alt.
 M.Ed.
 Course of Study

 - Dr. Eleanor Ter Horst - German and French